v1-77a1n/the-deep/README.md

 # Change Logs
 06-10-2023
-    I. Added an image directory to hold images used in The Deep.
+    1. Added an image directory to hold images used in The Deep.
-    II.
-Added HTML file that contains the story.
+    2. Added HTML file that contains the story.
-      i.
-Created a rudimentary UI and starting passages.
+      - Created a rudimentary UI and starting passages.